R-Matta-1/Study_notes/README.md

-# the defacto better version of the M. Shien notes
+# the better version of the M. Shien notes

 - I use Katex to render math (standard)
 - i have problems to solve